Whether it’s getting away from work stress, parenting stress, life stress, sometimes you just need to grab a girlfriend

 – SHOP!
 Whether it be through the Market or just roaming down King Street, there is something for everyone.

 It had been over ten years since I was last in one of my all-time favorites cities, and while much has changed, much has stayed the same.
-Charleston did not disappoint.
+My Charleston girl’s weekend did not disappoint.

 A successful girl’s weekend rides on a cool city, comfortable lodging, lots of yummy food and drinks, plenty of shopping options, a fun partner in crime and a smooth ride.

 *Southeast Toyota provided lodging and meals for most of my trip to Charleston.
 All opinons are my own.